WWE Raw: Special episodes

 Throughout its broadcast history, the show has aired episodes that have different themes.
 Some of them are yearly events such as the Slammy Awards.
 Others include tributes to various professional wrestlers who have recently died or retired from actively performing, as well as episodes commemorating various show milestones or anniversaries such as Raw 1000, which celebrated the 1000th broadcast.
 Raw also celebrated its thirtieth anniversary on RAW IS XXX on January 23, 2023.

 Roster

 The wrestlers featured on WWE take part in scripted feuds and storylines.
 Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

 The primary commentators for Raw are Michael Cole and Corey Graves.
-Additional commentary has been provided by Jim Ross, Jerry Lawler, Jonathan Coachman, Joey Styles, Tom Phillips, Kevin Patrick, Pat McAfee, Wade Barrett, Joe Tessitore and others since its creation.
+Since 2024, they switch brands with Smackdown's Joe Tessitore and Wade Barrett for the last four months of the year.
+Additional commentary has been provided by Jim Ross, Jerry Lawler, Jonathan Coachman, Joey Styles, Tom Phillips, Kevin Patrick, Pat McAfee and others since its creation.

 Since January 2025, Alicia Taylor is WWE Raw's lead ring announcer.